LoyolaChicagoBooks/introcs-csharp/rst/conditions.rst

 You see that conditions are either ``true`` or ``false`` (with no quotes!).
 These are the only possible *Boolean* values (named after 19th century mathematician George Boole).
+You can also use the abbreviation for the type ``bool``.
 It is the type of the results of true-false conditions or tests.

 The simplest place to use conditions in a decision made with an